CogentRedTester/mpv-file-browser/addons/addons.md

 However, due to how much freedom Lua gives coders, it is impossible for file-browser to ensure that parsers are using defer correctly, which can cause unexpected results.
 The following are a list of recommendations that will increase the compatability with other parsers:

-* Always pass all arguments from `parse` into `defer`, using Lua's variable arguments `...` can be a good way to future proof this against any future API changes.
 * Always return the opts table that is returned by defer, this can contain important values for file-browser, as described [above](#The-Opts-Table).
   * If required modify values in the existing opts table, don't create a new one.
 * Respect the `sorted` and `filtered` values in the opts table.
 This may mean calling `sort` or `filter` manually.